 Tickertape Productions was founded by Rosie Oliver in 2012, initially to produce privately commissioned Spoken Portraits.
 These are audio features telling the story of a person’s life in their own words or those of the people who know them best.
 They are presented as audio CDs in beautiful hand-bound boxes to treasure for years to come.
 ‘Sitters’ and subjects over the years have ranged from retired Army Generals and captains of industry, to beloved parents and partners celebrating special birthdays or anniversaries.

 We now also produce documentary podcasts and audio features showcasing the work of businesses and organisations to their followers, clients, customers and funders.
-Past projects include a podcast about the 1980s community of Rebel Dykes and the documentary film and art and archive show made about them; a ‘Meet the Maker’ mini-series for LUSH Cosmetics, a podcast for strategy consultants Stripe Partners about their research for a global tech company, and a series for Blackheath Halls about the making of a newly commissioned opera.
+Past projects include a podcast about the 1980s community of Rebel Dykes and the documentary film and art and archive show made about them; a ‘Meet the Maker’ mini-series for LUSH Cosmetics; a podcast for strategy consultants Stripe Partners about their research for a global tech company; and a series for Blackheath Halls about the making of a newly commissioned opera.

 Rosie came to audio production via a rather circuitous route.
 Her first degree was in Social & Political Sciences from Clare College, Cambridge.
 She went on to gain a masters in Development Studies at London’s School of Oriental and African Studies (SOAS).
 She then moved to Bangladesh where she worked as a researcher for a non-governmental organisation that ran education and community empowerment projects.